A Solution for These Times: Stop Avoiding the Hard Conversations

 If the fear of being shamed or rejected persists and keeps you from speaking up, it might be a good idea to do some gentle self-inquiry.
 Go back to the first part of the toolkit and get clear about your desires and intentions.
 Are you projecting your fear onto your friends, or is it the result of earlier experiences of being shamed and ostracized by others?
 Are you someone who has difficulty speaking up in general, or is this an issue that is specific to your political views?
 Do some journaling and self-reflection before rushing into a conversation.
 It could very well be that the first hard conversation you need to have is with yourself, not your friends.

 I want you to feel bold, brave, and supported as you express your truth in powerful ways.
 That’s why I’m extending Wf1’s 20% off special on our popular Hard Conversations Toolkit through the end of July.

 Although I’d originally planned to offer this discount only for the month of June, it’s super clear to me from the emails I’ve received and the hard conversations I’ve been having myself that the tools in this toolkit were made for this time.
 Every single one of us needs powerful resources for navigating conflict and owning our truth rather than running away from it.

-The Hard Conversations Toolkit was designed to help you step into those tricky “can we talk?” moments with greater ease and confidence—and it also includes several extra tips/FAQs that my team and I came up with, based on our community’s questions, to help you navigate the unique challenges of this time.Don’t wait—get your Hard Conversations Toolkit for 70% off before August 31.
+The Hard Conversations Toolkit was designed to help you step into those tricky “can we talk?” moments with greater ease and confidence—and it also includes several extra tips/FAQs that my team and I came up with, based on our community’s questions, to help you navigate the unique challenges of this time.Don’t wait—get your Hard Conversations Toolkit now.